ArneBachmann/tagsplorer/README.md

   Be more lenient when adding tags (allow to define tags even more missing files or globs that don't match any file at the time of definition).

-* `--simulate`
+* `--simulate` or `-n`

   Don't write anything to the file system.
-TODO use `-n` for that (like rsync?)

 * `--force` or `-f`

-  Do things even against warning or in a potentially dangerous situation.
-TODO explain where and expand uses.
+  Do things even against warning or in a potentially dangerous situations: Creating a new index root file, adding tag file patterns already covered by globs for that tag.

 # Architecture and program semantics
 ## Search algorithm